DaweiXia/fenanodegree/frontend-nanodegree-mobile-portfolio-master/README.md

 12. Optimize updatePositions by getting the length of items array once in the for loop.

+13. Optimize sliding pizzas generator by getting movingPizzas1 with getElementById.

 ### Customization with Bootstrap
 The portfolio was built on Twitter's <a href="http://getbootstrap.com/">Bootstrap</a> framework.
 All custom styles are in `dist/css/portfolio.css` in the portfolio repo.